firstdraft/guides/deploying-to-heroku.md

      You'll notice that the production server log is not as helpful as the development log!
 What I do is clear the Terminal with <kbd>Cmd</kbd>+<kbd>K</kbd>, and then refresh the request that was causing the error.
 I then scroll to the top of the mess, and start to look through carefully for the error message.

-     You will eventually see something like this:
+     You will eventually see your error message in there if you dig through carefully, maybe something like this:

      ```
      ActiveRecord::StatementInvalid (PG::UndefinedTable: ERROR:  relation "users" does not exist